-2.16.2 Pedestrian and Bicycle Facilities
+2.16.3 Pedestrian and Bicycle Facilities

-Four-lane high-speed suburban arterial highways shall have bike lanes and sidewalks.
+Four- and six-lane high-speed urban and suburban arterial highways shall have sidewalks which provide accommodations for pedestrians and paved shoulders which provide accommodations for cyclists.

-2.16.3 Medians
+2.16.4 Medians

-The minimum median width for four-lane high-speed suburban arterial highways may be reduced to 30 feet as opposed to 40 feet minimum required in Table 2.2.1.
+The minimum median width for four- and six-lane high-speed urban and suburban arterial highways may be reduced to 30 feet (inclusive of median shoulders) as opposed to 40 feet minimum required in Table 2.2.1.
+A 30-foot median provides sufficient width for a 30-foot clear zone.
+This median width also allows space at intersections for dual left turn lanes (11-foot lanes with 4-foot traffic separator), and directional median openings using 4-foot traffic separators.
 When this is done neither a design exception nor design variation is required.